dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/edit-ws-assoc2.png

 * The user you shared your workspace with can now log in, select your collaborative workspace and add something, e.g. a note.
-It will automatically appear in the workspace, visible to all workspace members.
+This note is now accessible to all members of the workspace.
+It will appear on the selected topicmap, visible to all workspace members looking at the same topicmap.

-.. note:: You can create memberships in every workspace that you have write permission in.
+.. note:: You can create membership associations to every workspace that you have write permission in.

 .. _user-modelling: